 WA health system ethics reform: researchers

-Research governance processes will not change as part of the ethics reform and the research governance offices will continue to operate as usual.
-Governance submissions should be submitted to the relevant research governance office/s as usual.
+Research governance processes will not change as part of the ethics reform and the research governance offices will continue to review applications for site approval.
+Applications for site approval should be submitted to the appropriate research governance office via the RGS as is current practice.

 Approved projects